mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 - You can enable **Use Private Address** to ensure that your Google Cloud VMs aren't accessible to the public internet.

-- You can use **Boot disk size** to control the boot disk size of head jobs.
+- You can use **Boot disk size** to control the boot disk size of VMs.

 - You can use **Head Job CPUs** and **Head Job Memory** to specify the CPUs and memory allocated for head jobs.